 You need a healthy gut to live a healthy life.

-A healthy gut is rich in good bacteria.
-In other words, probiotics.
+A healthy gut is rich in beneficial bacteria and protective microorganisms.

 Historically, people in regions of Russia and Bulgaria ate lots of fermented foods.
-These foods are rich in probiotics.
-As a result, they lived long and healthy lives compared to other cultures.
+These foods are rich in probiotics (beneficial bacteria).
+Scientists observed that people living in these regions lived long and healthy lives compared to other cultures.

-As a result of our modern day lifestyle, many people have dysbiosis.
-To clarify, dysbiosis is an imbalance of microorganisms in the gut.
+As a result of our modern day lifestyle, many people have dysbiosis, which is an imbalance of microorganisms in the gut.

 Recent studies show that stress, antibiotics, and poor nutrition may cause dysbiosis.

 Many diseases are associated with dysbiosis.
 This is why probiotics and fermented foods are often recommended.